rodrigo-rac2/cucumber-nightwatch-bp/README.md

 Fork this project to initialize your own.
 Do not clone it!

-Contact rodrigo@devsquad.email if you need help.
+Contact rodrigo.costa@gmail.com if you need help.

 > This project is provided with a Google Search test